 1.3 “Wonolo Mobile Application” or “Application” means the software application used by Wonolo in connection with the Services.

-As part of your initial registration with Wonolo, you agree to immediately execute a written consent for a background check conducted by Sterling Infosystems, Inc. Subject to a satisfactory background check and agreement to the terms herein, you will be eligible to use the Wonolo Mobile Application to view and accept Wonolo Requests.
+2.1 Background Checks.
+As part of your initial registration with Wonolo, you agree to immediately execute a written consent for a background check.
+Subject to a satisfactory background check and agreement to the terms herein, you will be eligible to use the Wonolo Mobile Application to view and accept Wonolo Requests.
 You further agree to complete any ongoing background checks as may be required by Wonolo or a Customer.
 Failure to complete the initial or ongoing background check processes may result in removal from the Wonolo Platform.

 Nothing in this Agreement is intended or should be construed to create a partnership, joint venture, or employer-employee relationship between Wonolo and you or between the Customer and you.
 You will take no position with respect to or on any tax return or application for benefits, or in any proceeding directly or indirectly involving Wonolo that is inconsistent with your being an independent contractor (and not an employee) of Wonolo.
 You are not the agent of Wonolo or the Customer and you are not authorized, and must not represent to any third party that you are authorized, to make any commitment or otherwise act on behalf of Wonolo or the Customer.
 As an independent contractor, you are solely responsible for determining which Open Requests you will choose to accept, how, when and where you will provide the requested services.
 Without limiting the generality of the foregoing: